TheDredgeGroup/Neximus/README.md

 Neximus is a local AI agent that runs on your PC and remembers everything.
 It connects a large language model (LLM) to a persistent memory system, voice I/O, and industrial automation hardware.

-- Remembers all past conversations across sessions using semantic vector search
+- Remembers all past conversations across sessions using semantic vector search and fact extraction
 - Responds to voice commands via voice interrupt detection
 - Controls Allen-Bradley PLCs — reads/writes tags, monitors programs, detects unauthorized changes
 - Integrates with iPhone via Siri Shortcuts
 - Reads and understands its own source code (self-introspection)
+- Browses its own GitHub repository by voice — list files, read code, view commits and issues
 - Collaborates with a second AI agent on a local network
 - Runs a PID control loop at ~10ms cycle time while staying fully conversational